tiny-pilot/tinypilot/README.md

 PORT=8000 ./app/main.py
 ```

-Key Mime Pi will be running in your browser at:
+KVM Pi will be running in your browser at:

 * [http://raspberrypi:8000/](http://raspberrypi:8000/)